affaan-m/affaan/README.md

 "username" being your instagram handle

+when prompted with password as well as in the code "password" is your instagram accounts password

 Then download this script as a .py file and call it in your terminal using python3 followerchecker.py once this is complete check your user files /users/'your computer username' a text file named not_following_back should be there that contains usernames of all the people who do not follow you back